ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 Complete the following steps to customize the base VMware instance installation to fit your requirements.
 - Use your own certificate authority (CA) to generate certificates for components such as vCenter and NSX Manager.
 - Configure deployed services.
 For example,
-   - For Zerto, plan for IP addressing and routing of Zerto Virtual Replication Appliance (VRA) communications since network address translator (NAT) traversal is not supported.
+   - For {{site.data.keyword.hpe-zerto}}, plan for IP addressing and routing of Zerto Virtual Replication Appliance (VRA) communications since network address translator (NAT) traversal is not supported.
 Consider either tunneling or redeployment of your VRAs for appropriate addressing and routing.
    - For backup services such as Veeam® and IBM Spectrum® Protect Plus, configure your backup job, optionally configure extra storage, and configure monitoring alerts.
    - For networking and security services such as F5® BIG-IP and FortiGate Virtual Appliance, configure network interfaces, certificates, high availability (HA) configuration, and rules according to your network topology and other requirements.